Wireless DCC Radio Conrol and Battery Power for Model Railroad Locomotives

 42 pages, pdf format

 This book details installing the Dead Rail wireless DCC system in locomotives.
 It includes a discussion of wirless DCC, which batteries to use and how to charge them, considerations about radios and getting the best reception.
 Even includes schematics and parts lists for building your own radios and transmitter (its surprisingly simple with the already completed radio modules used).
+I was charging for this book but as it is becoming dated I have decided to make it free!

 Presentation about Dead Railing My Own HO/HOn3 Donner Summit Layout